cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/README.md

 In this tutorial, we will implement the CUI Plasma Wallet using [framework name].

-Once this tutorial is complete, you will be able to create a Wallet that can do the following.
+Once this tutorial is complete, you will be able to create a Wallet very easily that can do the following.

 - deposit Ether and ERC20 tokens to Plasma
-- transfer tokens on Plasma.
+- transfer tokens on Plasma
-- withdraw a token from Plasma to Layer1.
+- withdraw a token from Plasma to Layer1

+> **Notice**
+>
+> This tutorial is very simple implementation.
+This wallet is not near production quality.
+We need a lot more work to make it ready for the Mainnet usage.

 ## Prerequistes